Yakima FullSwing: Tested

 It’s this writer’s most dreaded moment: figuring out how the hell I am going to take the family’s bikes with us on holidays.
 Bicycles are, without doubt, one of the most awkward things to carry in or on a vehicle.
 Methods differ – up top on the roof or via a hitch/towball-mounted carrier – each of which has its positives and negatives.
 And although I don’t mind a single bike up on the roof, when you get to more than two, a hitch- or towball-mount carrier is by far the better option.
 Not only do these things carry more bikes, but they are also down low behind your vehicle, thus having less effect on fuel consumption.
 And yeah, it also means there’s less chance of you forgetting your precious two-wheeler is up top and wiping it out on a garage door.

-One of the main bike transport issues with the Walker family’s old Land Rover Discovery 2 is the Landy’s side-opening rear door.
-Hitch/tow-mount bike carriers don’t mesh well with this door type; a large number of these carrier types are ‘fold-down’ only, allowing for some cargo area access, which works fine with vehicles that have a lift-up rear door but, with the Land Rover, it doesn’t drop low enough.
+One of the main bike transport issues with the Walker family’s old Land Rover Discovery is the Landy’s side-opening rear door.
+Hitch/tow-mount bike carriers don’t mesh well with this door type; a large number of these carrier types are ‘fold-down’ only (see our review of the Yakima JustClick 3 here), allowing for some cargo area access, which works fine with vehicles that have a lift-up rear door but, with the Land Rover, it doesn’t drop low enough.

 The FullSwing is easily operated.
 To swing it out, you simply unscrew the large T-handle at the rear (closest to vehicle) of the rack then pull the red button near that (to release a slot-pin) and the dual-articulated hinge does the rest, with the rack arms (and bikes) locking out to 90 degrees from the closed position.
 Closing it up is just as simple: pull the red pin at the outer end of the base arm, push the largish red lever in the centre, and away you go, always remembering to both ensure the lock-pin has locked, and that the T-handle is retightened.